Laxmigovini/DAUP_PROJECT_2203A52041/README.md

 The Amazon Product Reviews Dataset from Kaggle contains customer reviews and ratings for various products sold on Amazon.
 It typically includes fields such as the product ID, product title, review text, review summary, star rating, and timestamps.
 This dataset is widely used for tasks like sentiment analysis, opinion mining, and recommendation systems.
-Reviews may span multiple categories including electronics, books, clothing, and more.
-It helps in understanding customer satisfaction and trends based on written feedback.
-With rich textual and numerical data, it's ideal for training natural language processing
+Reviews may span multiple categories, including electronics, books, clothing, etc. It helps understand customer satisfaction and trends based on written feedback.
+With rich textual and numerical data, it's ideal for training natural language processing.

 Dataset CSV - https://www.kaggle.com/datasets/ruchikakumbhar/obesity-prediction